 Most campers have a great time and don’t experience homesickness, but some do.
 Often, it is mild and passes – a camper may have a rough first night, or simply need a hug and some extra attention for the afternoon.
 These campers don’t require further intervention and get right back into things.

 On rare occasions, homesickness is more severe.
 In such cases, counselors, the Camp Nurse, and the Directors will work as a team to comfort your child, often setting him up with an older buddy, and contact you to work toward a solution.
 Only very rarely do children go home early due to homesickness.

 Our Nurse will perform a quick health exam at check-in, and collect any medications, including prescription or over-the-counter medication or supplements for storage and dispensing.
 Please note that you do not need to bring non-prescription medications such as pain relievers, antacids, or cold medicine, as we keep a supply on hand in the Infirmary.

 In the event that your child is hurt or becomes ill while with us, our Nurse and first-aiders will respond appropriately.
 Also, 911 is less than five minutes from Camp.
 At the discretion of the Nurse, your child may be taken to a nearby Emergency Room, Urgent Care center, or clinic.
 The Camp will notify you immediately in such situations.
 If your camper becomes ill or injured and is cleared by a medical professional to stay at camp, they may do so at your discretion.

-Pick-up and check out is on the final Sunday (or Saturday on August 12th) of your child’s session from 9-11 AM.
-We will ensure that campers are packed up beforehand, but recommend that parents do a walk-through of the cabin with their camper to catch anything they may have missed.
-Once all their gear has been gathered, you’ll just need to pick up any medications and check out with the Director.
+Pick-up and check out is from 10AM-12PM.
+We will ensure that campers are packed up beforehand and help you load your car, but recommend that parents do a walk-through of the cabin with their camper to catch anything they may have missed.
+Once all their gear has been gathered, you’ll just need to pick up any medications and check out with the Directors.